0xCurvy/curvy-docs/docs/create-your-curvy-wallet.md

 # Create Your Curvy Wallet

 Curvy is a self-custody wallet.
-That means: you control your account.
+That means you control your account.
 If you lose access, nobody, not even Curvy, can recover it.
 Please read carefully and follow all the steps to stay safe.

 ### Step 1: Connect a Wallet